Stadio Sergio Lanfranchi (original)

 Stadio Sergio Lanfranchi (or Sergio Lanfranchi Stadium) was a sports stadium in the city of Parma in the Emilia-Romagna region of northern Italy.

-The stadium was named after Sergio Lanfranchi (1925-2001), an international rugby union prop from Parma who played for Italy from 1949 to 1961 and spent most of his club career in France.
+The stadium was named after Sergio Lanfranchi (1925–2001), an international rugby union forward from Parma who played for Italy from 1949 to 1961 and spent most of his club career in France.

-It was a 3,600 seat arena which hosted Gran Parma Rugby and Rugby Parma F.C.
-1931 Rugby Union teams.
-It also hosted the Parma Panthers American Football team.
+It was a 3,600-seat arena which hosted Gran Ducato Parma Rugby and Crociati Parma Rugby FC rugby union teams.
+It also hosted the Parma Panthers American football team.
 The stadium is described and referenced numerous times in the book Playing for Pizza by John Grisham.

-The stadium was demolished in July 2008 because the area was chosen for the Headquarters building of the European Food Safety Authority.
+The stadium was demolished in July 2008 because the area was chosen for the headquarters of the European Food Safety Authority.
 Since then, the teams play their home games at the Stadio XXV Aprile.

 In January 2015, Stadio XXV Aprile was renamed as the Stadio Sergio Lanfranchi.